ReliSA/STePSEnHECs-PaCt/References.md

 [DIL'16] Dillon, Alexander E., Stolk, Jonathan D., Zastavker, Yevgeniya V. and Gross, Michael D..
 "Motivation is a two-way street: pedagogies employing discussion in addition to lecture display more positive student motivational response."
 In 2016 ASEE Annual Conference & Exposition.
 2016.

+[ECK'02] Eckstein, Jutta, Bergin, Joseph and Sharp, Helen.
+"Patterns for active learning."
+In Proceedings of PLOP.
+2002.

 [HOS'96] Hoskin, K..
 "The ‘awful idea of accountability’: inscribing people into the measurement of objects".
 In Accountability: Power , Ethos and the Technologies of Managing.
 International Thomson Business Press, 1996.

 [HOS'96] Hoskin, K..
 "The ‘awful idea of accountability’: inscribing people into the measurement of objects".
 In Accountability: Power , Ethos and the Technologies of Managing.
 International Thomson Business Press, 1996.